hgot07/openwrt-passpoint/README.md

 # OpenWrt-Passpoint

 Documents and some experimental codes to enable Passpoint (aka Hotspot 2.0) on OpenWrt (21.x or newer).

+You can connect OpenWrt devices to OpenRoaming as well if you use OpenRoaming's RCOI (Roaming Consortium Organization Identifier).

 ## Prerequisites